Community Economic Development

-The CED Clinic is a collaborative environment in which student lawyers work with each other and with clients, community activists and other lawyers.
+The CED Clinic is a collaborative environment in which student lawyers work together in faculty-supervised teams that partner with clients, community activists, and outside lawyers.
 Evening students are welcome.

 Taking a Clinic was one of the best decisions I made in law school.
 Today, I work in the Tax-Exempt Organizations practice group of a major law firm, utilizing many of the transactional skills I developed while in the CED clinic.Justin Peters